In God we trust, all others must bring data.

 It is clear that communication is at the heart of every recognition program.
 Research shows that solid recognition practices help to achieve a strong emotional connection between companies and their workforces, reinforced company values and goals, and providing timely and tangible feedback on employee/team performance.

-The primary indicators we need to record and track to measure employee recognition program success are:
+The primary indicators we need to record and track to measure rewards and recognition program success are:

 - Program budget